 If you have an existing report in Power BI service then you can’t apply a theme to that.

-If you have an existing theme in Office that you would also like to use for your Power BI report theme then see the end of this article.
+But if you have an existing theme in Office that you would also like to use for your Power BI report theme then see the end of this article.

-If you are using the new ribbon interface in Power BI Desktop (March 2020) you can select from the different built-in report themes in the View ribbon:
+For users using the new ribbon interface in Power BI Desktop (March 2020) you can select from the different built-in report themes in the View ribbon:

 Click a Theme to apply it.
 Depending on the Theme you’ve chosen the background of the page may change as well as the colours on the theme visuals.